OliverCulleyDeLange/location-alarm/QA.md

 ### Edge cases

 - Location alarm works as in [alarm triggered](#alarm-triggered) when:
-    - [ ] I have battery saver mode enabled
+    - [ ] I have battery saver mode enabled (Requires real world testing)
     - [ ] My phone is on silent
+    - [ ] My phone is on do not disturb
-- [ ] When i have headphones connected, the alarm is heard through the headphones
+- [ ] IOS: When i have headphones connected, the alarm is heard through the headphones

 ### Platform specific

 - [ ] Android system alarm volume is respected
 - [ ] IOS Dynamic Island works on iPhone 14Pro and above
-    - Minimal icon is white when active, and orange when triggered
+    - [ ] Minimal icon is white when active, and orange when triggered
-    - Compact view shows icon in white and green check when active, and orange warning triangle when triggered
+    - [ ] Compact view shows icon in white and green check when active, and orange warning triangle when triggered
-    - Compact Text says distance when active and 'Arrived!' when triggered
+    - [ ] Compact Text says distance when active and 'Arrived!' when triggered
-    - Expanded view shows icon in white and green check when active, and orange warning triangle when triggered
+    - [ ] Expanded view shows icon in white and green check when active, and orange warning triangle when triggered
-    - Compact Text says distance when active and 'You have reached your destination!' when triggered
+    - [ ] Expanded Text says distance when active and 'You have reached your destination!' when triggered
 - [ ] Android emulator crap check:
+  Permissions, location updates, alarm triggers from locked phone
     - [ ] Android 12 (31)
     - [ ] Android 13 (33)
     - [ ] Android 14 (34)
-    - [ ] Android 15 (35)
+  - [ ] Android 15 (35) (Pixel 8)
     - [ ] Android 16 (36) (preview)
 - [ ] IOS simulator crap check:
+  Permissions, location updates, alarm triggers from locked phone
     - [ ] IOS 15
     - [ ] IOS 16
     - [ ] IOS 17